B-Davis/NFH_PIT_DATA/README.md

 ## Check-in/out Board

-**Brian** - Added a cumalitive plot.
+**Brian** - Added a cumulative plot.
 Have not yet updated query so still using Brook's for now.

-**Brook** - 05/21/2024 Added Expanded returns table to server and ui files
+**Brook** - 05/28/2024 Moved data massage of expanded returns from the server file to the massage file.
+Created a list containing expansions for each year with summary row.

 How to use this tool:
 Warm Springs NFH annual detections at Bonneville Dam